“Forgotten Hollywood” – March Madness…

 Manny P. here…

 Borders nationally categorizes their books in different sections.
 Forgotten Hollywood Forgotten History is in the Local Interest area of the chain’s book stores throughout Southern California (even though it’s really a book about Cinema).
-The paperback is rolling along nationally and locally!homepage_092209_rewards
+The paperback is rolling along nationally and locally!

 Borders carries over 30,000 books in this section.
 My book is ranked #894 in the U.S. Let’s put it another way… I’m in the top 2.9% percentile in sales at the chain in the Local Interest category !!

 The State of California carries 2,500 selections.
 Forgotten Hollywood Forgotten History is ranked #92, which is astounding.
 Locally, out of 561 books available, my book is ranked #10 (see below).
+Anyway you look at this, my book is selling at Borders!

-Untill next time> “never forget
+Untill next time> “never forget”

-“Forgotten Hollywood”- L.A.
-Book Signings to begin at Costco!
+“Forgotten Hollywood”- LA Book Signings to Begin at Costco!

 March 16th, 2010